-This Easy Power Muesli, a mixture of rolled oats and various nuts, fruit, and other cereals, is vegan, protein packed, and a fabulous pre-hike breakfast.
+This Camping Breakfast is an Easy Power Muesli, a mixture of rolled oats and various nuts, fruit, and other cereals.
+It’s vegan, protein packed, and a fabulous pre-hike breakfast.

 What’s the fastest breakfast ever?
 Cereal!!!
 It is a rare day, however, when I start my morning with a bowl of my beloved Cheerios.
 Why?
 You probably already know why– it’s the classic breakfast cereal conundrum.

 Option one: Eat a bowl packed full of what is surely three, maybe four, “suggested servings” of cereal.
 Or, option two: I’m hungry again 30 minutes after I eat.
 Some days, I could even eat four servings of cereal and STILL be hungry 30 minutes later.
 It’s a problem.

 However, when I was packing food for our cross-country, hiking and driving extravaganza, cereal just seemed like such a ridiculously easy camping breakfast.
 I couldn’t skip it!